Inertia-Lighting/lua-additions/README.md

-# Please keep this refrain from touching this repository and keep it private until I say it is ready.
+# Please refrain from using / modifying this repository and keep it private until I say it is ready.